Qumulo/getting-started-guide/rest-api-guide/s3-server-methods/s3_access-keys.md

     - code: '200'
       description: Return value on success
     summary: Create a new S3 access key for the provided user identity.
 To add a new key, a user must have fewer than two keys.
+Privilege S3_CREDENTIALS_WRITE is required to create a key for a user other than yourself.
 rest_endpoint: /v1/s3/access-keys/
 api_version: v1
 permalink: /rest-api-guide/s3-server-methods/s3_access-keys.html